 10 Best Things to do in Belfast, Ireland

 From intriguing museums to tours of ancient castles and more modern murals, there are a lot of things to do in Belfast, and here are our favorites.
-Before you start your sightseeing in Belfast, be sure to pick up a pass for the Hop on Hop off bus.
+Before you start your sightseeing, be sure to pick up a pass for the Hop on Hop off bus.

-This will get you 48-hour transportation to all of the iconic places within the city if Belfast.
+This will get you 48-hour transportation to all of the iconic places within the city.
 The pre-set route allows you to jump off where you want to see more and then re-board when you’re ready to move on.

 For an even better deal, buy this Belfast Combo Ticket that gives you admission to the Titanic Museum in combination with a 48-hour HOHO Bus Pass.

 1. Take a Look at the Belfast City Hall

 Take a tour of the city’s centerpiece, the iconic and architecturally beautiful Belfast Town Hall.

 This stunning building is open to the public, and you can wander through select areas of the extensive corridors and rooms.
 There are exhibitions and a lasting memorial to the sinking of the Titanic.